NCC building class

 Class 7b building – Warehouse or a storage facility that is used for storage, production or display of goods for sale

 by wholesale (not directly to the public).
-This includes large storage sheds, warehouses, animal shelters.
+This includes large storage sheds, warehouses, and animal shelters.

 Useful information